Mortgage Basics #Home Buying

 Added Flexibility

 For instance, assume that you own a condo presently worth $700,000.
-You could move or transfer this mortgage to a new home worth over $1,000,000 that you want to buy, which wouldn’t be possible with an insured mortgage.
-You would likely need to break your current mortgage, pay a prepayment penalty and potentially lose a lower interest rate.
+You could move or transfer this mortgage to a new home worth $1,700,000 that you want to buy, which wouldn’t be possible with an insured mortgage.
+With an insured mortgage, you would likely need to break your current mortgage, pay a prepayment penalty and potentially lose a lower interest rate.

 Easily Increase Payments